DHTMLX/gantt-docs/data/api/gantt_datastore_other.md

 <ul id="destructor">
     <li>
-    	<b>destructor()</b> - clears the datastore and removes all attached event handlers.
+    	<b class=submethod>destructor (): undefined</b> - clears the datastore and removes all attached event handlers.
 The datastore is not usable after this method is called.
 </li>
 </ul>